tjdwill/tomlp/journal.md

 ---

+## 16 August 2024

+I added the test for key parsing, and it worked on the first try!
+This marks the first Rust code snippet that I was able to implement without logic mistakes.
+A momentous occasion.

 ## 15 August 2024

 I've been working, but I haven't been journaling.
 I've come up with a way to represent a key path through the table.
 Essentially, I replace a given `.` in a dotted key path with a null character `\0`.
 This is fine because `\0` is an invalid character in TOML, so no information is altered through its use as a delimiter for my own purpose.